Aryan race: Earliest utilization of Aryan race

-A nineteenth-century edition of the Meyers Konversations-Lexikon shows the Caucasian race (in shades of grayish blue-green) as comprising Aryans, Semites, and Hamites.
-Aryans are subdivided into European Aryans and Indo-Aryans (for those now called Indo-Iranians).
+A nineteenth-century edition of the Meyers Konversations-Lexikon shows the Caucasian race (in shades of grayish blue) as comprising Aryans, Semites, and Hamites.
+Aryans are subdivided into European Aryans and Indo-Aryans (for those now called Indo-Iranians) and shown on the map in grayish light-blue color (described as Arier in the legend).
+The map shows most Europeans, Caucasians, and Iranian peoples as comprising Aryans, while Indo-Aryans are shown as being a mixture between Aryans and Dravidians.

 Max Müller popularized the term Aryan in his writings on comparative linguistics, and is often identified as the first writer to mention an Aryan race in English.
 He began the racial interpretation of the Vedic passages based upon his editing of the Rigveda from 1849 to 1874.
 He postulated a small Aryan clan living on a high elevation in central Asia, speaking a proto-language ancestral to later Indo-European languages, which later branched off in two directions: one moved towards Europe and the other migrated to Iran, eventually splitting again with one group invading north-western India and conquering the dark-skinned dasas of Scythian origin who lived there.
 The northern Aryans of Europe became energetic and combative, and they invented the idea of a nation, while the southern Aryans of Iran and India were passive and meditative and focussed on religion and philosophy.